-Candidates for admission to the Ph.D. program are required to hold a master's degree (or equivalent) from an accredited institution.\ An admission decision is based on a combination of a student's graduate academic performance, professional experience, letters of recommendation and/or standardized test scores.
-All students are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.
+Candidates for admission to the Ph.D. programs are required to hold a master's degree (or equivalent) from an accredited institution.
+An admission decision is based on a combination of a student's graduate academic performance, professional experience, letters of recommendation